Movement for Business Purpose Entrepreneurs Impact Multinationals

 In the natural cosmetics market, Estée Lauder bought Aveda in 1997, a company started in 1978 by the purposeful founder Horst Rechelbacher, a pioneer of holistic beauty and author of the 2005 book, Alivelihood: The Art of Sustainable Success.
 In the book, he stresses the importance of creating businesses based on ethics, trust, and respect.

 Estée Lauder asked themselves, “What Kind of Future are We Creating?”
-In last year’s report on sustainability and citizenship, they answered, “We come back to that question again and again as we innovate—in service not only to our business, but also to communities, the environment and the people we touch worldwide.
+In their 2017 report on sustainability and citizenship, they answered, “We come back to that question again and again as we innovate—in service not only to our business, but also to communities, the environment and the people we touch worldwide.
 In 2016, we accelerated our efforts to realize a future aligned with our vision.”
 They also state that they aim to build “a sustainable business based on uncompromising ethics, integrity, fairness, diversity and trust”.

 When Horst sold Aveda, he considered that “the sustainable and socially responsible business practices and products could help to turn the direction of Estée Lauder.”
 It is hard to verify facts at a company with so many brands, and for instance in May 2018, Estée Lauder was not a cruelty-free corporation as some of their brands are sold in Mainland China where animal testing is required by law for all imported cosmetics.
 Six Estée Lauder brands, however are PETA certified cruelty-free: Aveda, Becca Cosmetics, Bumble and Bumble, Le Labo, Smashbox, and Too Faced Cosmetics.

 I remember organizing a conference call to Rob Michalak, Ben & Jerry’s Director of Social Mission, with my MBA students in 2012, when Ben & Jerry’s became a certified B Corporation, as a Unilever subsidiary.
-What surprised and delighted students over five years ago, was to hear Rob describe how open Unilever was to the process of Ben & Jerry’s becoming certified as a B Corporation.
+What surprised and delighted students some years back, was to hear Rob describe how open Unilever was to the process of Ben & Jerry’s becoming certified as a B Corporation.
 It was mainly because of the concordance of Unilever strategy with the underlying concepts of the B Corp movement.

 At the time, B&J’s CEO, Jostein Solheim, said in an interview with the Guardian, “We feel other businesses will learn and benefit from this.
 That position of being the first wholly owned subsidiary to become a certified B Corp is tremendous.
 The level of transparency and willingness to be open and honest is a testament to the relationship between Unilever and B&J’s, which we continually work for.
 It really helps put Ben & Jerry’s back into the pioneering realm, this time for other businesses who may find themselves in a similar setting.”